-3. Exams
+2. Exams

-There will one cumulative final for this course.
-The exam will be closed book.
+There will one closed book, cumulative final for this course.
 Students are permitted to bring in one 8.5 by 11-inch sheet of paper on which they can write anything on both sides.
-You should begin preparing your "formula" sheet immediately.
+You should begin preparing your "formula" sheet immediately along with our course progress.
 Formula sheets must be hand written (both sides permitted).
 NO word-processed or photocopied material is allowed on your formula sheet.
 You may be required to show your formula sheet throughout the duration of the exam and improper formula sheets will lead to score reduction on your final exam.
 Offending students will be allowed to complete the exam without any formula sheet.
 After the exam, offending students will be referred to the Dean's office on a violation of academic integrity.
 However, please keep in mind that in a CFA exam, no formula sheet is allowed and you are expected to memorize all formulas and concepts.